Video shows why Leighton Buzzard families are livid at council’s outdoor toy removal threat

-A group of parents in Leighton Buzzard are challenging Central Bedfordshire Council after being ordered to remove outdoor toys for “health and safety reasons”.
+A group of parents in Leighton Buzzard is challenging Central Bedfordshire Council after being ordered to remove outdoor toys for “health and safety reasons”.

 Residents at Plum Tree Lane were left livid after receiving a letter on Friday morning ordering the removal of a slide, trampolines and other large equipment outside their flats when not in use.
 If they haven’t complied within seven days, the council has stated it will remove and dispose of them itself.